softworkz/embyuserwiki/Folder-Sync.md

 ## Add Folders

 Once installed, it's time to start adding Folders.
+These folders are destinations that you'd like to **sync to**, such as an external hard drive or network share.

 ![](images/plugins/foldersync2.png)